Noise Levels in Roman Forest, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 140 Roman Forest residents, or 9.5%, live above that level.
 By land area, 6.2% of Roman Forest is above 55 dBA.

 Average noise levels for Roman Forest residents, grouped by direction from the center of Roman Forest.
-Western Roman Forest carries the highest population-weighted average; Eastern Roman Forest carries the lowest.
-Just 8% of residents in Eastern Roman Forest live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Western Roman Forest.
+The highest population-weighted average is in central Roman Forest; the lowest is in northwestern Roman Forest, where just 10% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Roman Forest